Most of us who work in service-based professions encounter client budget cluelessness on a regular basis, and it goes something like this…

 Now there’s a way you can easily create and track budgets with clients so you and they are always clear about where you stand budget-wise … with Planning Pod.

-Try our wedding and event planner software for free today and keep your budgets in line.
+Try our online event planner software for free today and keep your budgets in line.